Myanmar travel tips

 1.Best time to visit Myanmar

-A tropical monsoon climate characterizes Myanmar, with three separate seasons, including the hot season (March to May), the rainy season (June to October), and the cold season (November to February).
+A tropical monsoon climate characterizes Myanmar, with three separate seasons, including the hot season (March to May), the rainy season (June to October), and the cool season (November to February).
 It gets to be about 27 °C on average each year.
-The lowest temperatures and rainfall in Myanmar are from November to February, the weather is sunny & pleasant conditions prevail and it is the best time to visit this country.
+The lowest temperatures and rainfall in Myanmar are from November to February, the weather is sunny & pleasant conditions prevail and it is the best time to take a Myanmar Tours.

 From March of 2014, Visa on Arrival to Myanmar was suspended.
 Therefore, we encourage visitors to arrange visas in home countries or an E-visa prior to the trip to avoid unnecessary disruptions to your trip in Myanmar.
 We will keep you updated about Visa on Arrival on this site as soon as we get the official information from the government.